Ashakibp/getSense/README.md

 # GetSense

 Hack The 6ix - Best Security Hack.
+Hack The 6ix - Best Use Of Clarifai.

 ## What it does
 GetSense is an AI powered flexible security solution that uses low-level IoT devices (laptop camera systems or Raspberry Pi) to detect, classify, and identify strangers and friends in your circle.
 A GetSense owner uploads images of authorized faces through an user-facing mobile application.
 Through this iOS application, the user has access to a live-stream of all connected camera devices, and authorized friend list.